View Document Text

 and small businesses (“Clients”).
 The Adviser also provides investment management

-services through separately managed account, wrap fee programs sponsored by an
+services through separately managed accounts and wrap-fee programs sponsored by

 Envestnet Portfolio Solutions, Inc.